7 Best Resistance Band Bicep Exercises For Bigger Arm

 6. Slowly lower the resistance band back down to the starting position.

-7. Repeat steps with your other arm.
+7. Repeat the steps with your other arm.

 4. Reverse Grip Resistance Band Curl